QutEcoacoustics/audio-analysis/docs/README.md

 - cross reference things as much as possible
     - the target document should have a `uid` entry at the top of the file (looks for other examples)
     - you can use `<xref:some-uid>` to reference the target
+- use `docfx template export --all -o _exported` to see which internal templates affect the docs layout

 ## Publish docs